Java-Lava-Bot/V2-Website/src/content/docs/commands/community/clicker.md

 This /clicker command is where it says click the button and it has a button saying click me!

 Whenever you press the click me button then it counts up and you can press it as many times as you want!

-!!!
-This command is known to cause rate limits from time to time!
-!!!